OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 #3Rd Best Choice

-Vasque Breeze at MID
+Vasque Breeze AT MID

-Vasque Breeze 2.0 at MID Gore-Tex
+Vasque Breeze AT MID Gore-Tex Single Shoe Side View

 • Heat-treated spikes